wavefrontHQ/docs/pages/doc/anomaly_detection.md

     </tbody>
     </table>

-4. If you select to use the option to apply same settings to the Line Plot chart in the dashboard, click the modal icon displayed next to the Anomaly Detection switch, and select the Anomaly Detection options.
+4. If you select to use the **on: use single settings for entire dashboard** option, click the modal icon displayed next to the Anomaly Detection switch, and select the Anomaly Detection options.

    ![Anomaly detection options for the whole dashboard.](images/anomaly-detection-dashboard-menu.png)